Receiving your aid

-If you have unpaid outstanding charges other than tuition, fees, or room and board, and you want the university to deduct payment from your financial aid, you must complete the -
+If you have unpaid outstanding charges other than tuition, fees, or room and board; and want the university to deduct payment from your financial aid, you must complete the -

 How funds are received

-Work-study earnings are paid biweekly in the form of a paycheck.
-Remember to submit your timesheet promptly.
+Work-study earnings are paid biweekly in the form of a paycheck, dependent on prompt timesheet submissions..

 - Note: Unused funds from a fall and/or winter work-study award cannot be earned in the spring/summer semester.